Tenants guide

 - stops you from getting into parts of your home

-If you feel that your landlord is trying to evict you without following the lawful procedure you should contact the Housing Options team.
+If you feel that your landlord is trying to evict you without following the lawful procedure, you should contact us.
 We can help you understand why problems have arisen in the tenancy and try to find ways to resolve them.

 Harassment